FRIDAUS-A/alx-system_engineering-devops/0x01-shell_permissions/README.md

-1. switch the current user to user betty.
+0. switch the current user to user betty.
-2. prints the effective name of your current user.
+1. prints the effective name of your current user.
-3. List all the groups the current user from.
+2. List all the groups the current user from.
+3. Changes the owner of the file to betty.